The Ed Sullivan Show: The Muppets

 Between 1966 and 1971, Jim Henson performed some of his Muppet characters on the show.
 The characters made a total of 25 appearances.

 Henson's Muppets were introduced on The Ed Sullivan Show on September 18, 1966.
 Sullivan introduced the characters as "Jim, uh ...
 Newsom's puppets."
-The act featured a small ball of fur growing into the Rock and Roll Monster (performed by Jim Henson, Jerry Nelson, and Frank Oz) with three heads and six arms lip-syncing to the unreleased song "Rock It to Me" by The Bruthers.
+The act featured a small ball of fur growing into the Rock and Roll Monster (performed by Jim Henson, Jerry Nelson, and Frank Oz) with three heads and six arms lip-syncing to the unreleased song "Rock It to Me" by the Bruthers.
 After the act was done, the Rock and Roll Monster shrunk back into the ball of fur which is then eaten by Sour Bird (who was previously used in a commercial for Royal Crown Cola).

-Over the next few years, Henson's Muppets made more appearances, with performances including: